 If the review uncovers any potential conflicts, deficiencies, inappropriate accreditation status, and/or inability to perform the work, the laboratory shall notify the Executive Director.
 In cases where differences exist between the request/tender or contract and capabilities, they shall be resolved prior to starting work.
-Clients are notified immediately in situations where the laboratory can no longer perform the contract work and if the there is a change in laboratory accreditation status.
+Clients are notified immediately in situations where the laboratory can no longer perform the contract work and if there is a change in laboratory accreditation status.

-The process of planning includes an appropriately written and approved Quality Assurance Project Plan describing the project's requirements.
+The process of planning includes an appropriately written and approved QAPP describing the project's requirements.
 For any new testing requirements, the designated official shall ensure that standard operating procedures and demonstrations of capability to perform those tests prior to performing analyses are available.
-The QAPP, SOP(s) and Demonstrations of Capability statement(s) shall be available on files.
+The QAPP, SOP(s) and Demonstrations of Capability statement(s) are available upon request.